angrykim/agusmakmun.github.io/_posts/2018-07-06-Basic graph analytics (4).md

 Generally, in social graph analaysis, it is judged that the modularity is very well classified if it is **0.4 or more**.

-On a graph with a large number of abnormal networks, a very high value such as this time **(0.906)** can be obtained.
+On a graph with a large number of abnormal networks, a very high value such like this time **(0.906)** can be obtained.